-In contrast to most additives, flame-retardants can appreciably impair the properties of polymers.
-The basic problem is the trade-off between the decrease in performance of the polymer caused by the flame-retardant and the fire requirements.
+In contrast to most additives, chemical flame-retardants can appreciably impair the properties of polymers.
+The basic problem is the trade-off between the decrease in performance of the polymer caused by the flame-retardant and the fire retardancy requirements.
 In addition to fulfilling the appropriate mandatory fire requirements and rules, a feasible flame-retardant shall, at most, fulfil the whole range of physical, mechanical, health and environmental properties and simultaneously be cost efficient for the market.

 Halogenated flame-retardants are primarily based on chlorine and bromine.
-A large group of additive flame-retardant is the polybrominated diphenylethers (PBDEs), which include all congeners of commercial pentaBDE (C-PentaBDE).
+A large group of additive flameretardants is the polybrominated diphenylethers (PBDEs), which include all congeners of commercial pentaBDE (C-PentaBDE).
 PBDEs are used in many different applications worldwide, and have the second highest production volume of brominated flame retardants currently used (today mainly represented by decabromodiphenylether).

 C-PentaBDE has been produced in Israel, Japan, US and the EU, but production in these regions ceased in the beginning of this millenium.
 There are indicative reports of an expanding production of brominated flame retardants in China.
-No official information is available for production of C-PentaBDE in China, this is also the case for Israel and Eastern European countries outside EU.
+No official information is available for production of C-PentaBDE in China and; this is also the case for Israel and Eastern European countries outside the EU.

-PBDEs are used in different resins, polymers, and substrates at levels ranging from 5 up to 30% by weight.
+PBDEs are used in different resins, polymers, and substrates at levels ranging from 5-up to - 30% by weight.
 The main historic use of C-PentaBDE was in flexible polyurethane foam (PUR), but it has also been used in epoxy resins, PVC, unsaturated thermoset polyesters (UPE), rubber, paints and lacquers, textiles and hydraulic oils.
 The quantities used for each specific application are not publicly available.

 Like any other additives, a flame retardant will be selected for the particular properties it imparts to make the final product satisfy the specifications established by the customer.
 New flame retardant solutions are constantly introduced and some disappear from the market for a number of reasons.
-However, there is a variety of optional chemical systems available on the market that actually work as alternatives to C-PentaBDE.
+However, there is a variety of optional chemical and non-chemical systems available on the market that actually work as alternatives to C-PentaBDE.
 Their use in commercial applications are illustrated in table 4, and their environmental and health properties are described in table 7 in this report.
 However, it needs to be clearly understood that each flame retardant application is specific and unique and there are no single universal solutions for fire protection of materials and applications.

-Even though there are toxicological and ecotoxicological data gaps for the potential alternatives to C-PentaBDE, the data available clearly show that there are commercially available alternative flame retardants that are less hazardous than C-PentaBDE.
-It is important to search for further health and environmental data on a sound scientific basis for potential alternative flame retardants and avoid those flame retardants that may pose any risk to health and the environment.
+Even though there are toxicological and ecotoxicological data gaps for the potential alternatives to C-PentaBDE, the data available clearly show that there are commercially available alternative chemical flame retardants and non-chemical alternatives that are less hazardous than C-PentaBDE.
+Given the range of alternative flame retardants available, a wise course would be to examine the manufacturing processes, evaluate the use of synthetic materials, and give preference to those that pose the least risk.
+It is important to search for further health and environmental data on a sound scientific basis for potential

+Comment [J3]: Flame retardancy is not limited to chemicals but also include non-chemical alternatives and techniques. alternative flame retardants and avoid those flame retardants that may pose any risk to health and the environment.